Bogle–Chandler case: Poisoning theories

-The police investigated hundreds of theories including the drug LSD.
+The police investigated around 1,000 hypotheses of the cause of death including cone shell poison, funnel-web spiders, aphrodisiacs, and the drug LSD.
 The state government analyst found no trace of LSD.
-In 1996 relic tissues were sent to America and new forensic techniques were applied to them.
+In 1996, relic organ tissue samples were sent to America and new forensic techniques were applied to them.
 A first pass suggested the presence of LSD.
 A more sensitive scan on the same equipment came up negative—Bogle and Chandler had not used LSD.
-Against this, there have been no documented human deaths from an LSD overdose.
+There have been no documented human deaths from an LSD overdose.

 Hydrogen sulphide hypothesis

 Peter Butt's documentary Who Killed Dr Bogle and Mrs Chandler?, which was shown on the ABC in September 2006, suggests that the two deaths were caused by accidental hydrogen sulphide poisoning.

+In August 2016, author Butt also published details of an alleged 1965 conversation between a Canberra psychologist and a woman who had claimed to be an eyewitness of the deaths.
+The parties were not identified but their claimed evidence appeared generally consistent with original "crime scene" data and a conclusion that the deaths were caused by hydrogen sulphide (H_{2}S).
+In 2022, a 5-part podcast series re-covering the case was also released by Butt.

 Supporting evidence for this theory includes: